hdsu-bioquant/sincellTE_2022/docker/01_run_image.md

 # ButcherR-[BC]<sup>2</sup> Docker image

-We created a Docker image running RStudio, including all the package dependencies, and example datasets required to run a complete NMF workflow and infer molecular signatures.
+We created a Docker image that runs RStudio, including all the package dependencies, and example datasets required to run a complete NMF workflow and infer molecular signatures.

 ## Pull image